-- As per the Restated Financial Statements, the net asset value per Equity Share as on March 31, 2017 is ₹ 94.92. - As per the Restated Financial Statements, the net asset value per Equity Share as on June 30, 2017 is ₹ 104.55.
+• As per the Restated Financial Statements, the net asset value per Equity Share as on March 31, 2017 is ₹ 94.92.

-As the Offer consists only of an offer for sale by the Selling Shareholders, there will be no change in the NAV post-Offer.
+As the Offer consists only of an Offer for Sale by the Selling Shareholders, there will be no change in the NAV post-Offer.

-Offer Price: ₹ 1,650
+Offer Price: ₹ [•]

 - 1. Offer Price per Equity Share will be determined on conclusion of the Book Building Process. - 2.
 Net Asset Value per Equity Share has been computed as net worth (excluding Compulsorily Convertible Preference Shares) at the end of the year divided by total number of Equity Shares outstanding at the end of the year. - 3.
 Net worth means the aggregate of the paid up share capital, securities premium account, and other reserves and surplus (excluding revaluation reserve).
-Our Company does not have any revaluation reserve.
+The Company does not have any revaluation reserve.